Makenann/WorldBoxAccess/README.md

 - health state
 - role context
 - city and kingdom context when relevant
-## Events
-The event system is a major accessibility layer for WorldBox.
-### Event Menu
+## Event Menu
-- `Alt+E`: open event history
+`Alt+E` opens the event history menu.
 - `Up` / `Down`: move between events
 - `Left` / `Right`: change event categories
 - `Enter`: read selected event
 - `Space`: jump to event location
 - `Delete`: remove selected event
+- `Shift+Delete`: remove all events in the current category
 - `Escape`: close the event menu
-### Event Coverage
+## Event Coverage
-The event system combines:
-- real built-in WorldBox history
-- custom blind-first event coverage where the base game does not log enough information This includes broad support for:
+The event system combines real built-in WorldBox history with custom blind-first event coverage where the base game does not log enough information.
+This includes broad support for:
 - kingdom and city events
 - war and alliance events
 - civilization milestones
 - creature deaths and important births
 - disasters
+- achievement unlocks
 - culture, language, religion, clan, family, and related world-state changes
 ## Settings And Other Windows
 The mod also includes accessibility support for major built-in windows such as: